I sometimes get asked by investors what is a bull market and what is a bear market and how does it relate to Rule #1 Investing?

 In conclusion, in a bear market or bull market, we pretty much do exactly the opposite of what everyone else is out there doing.
 As Rule #1 Investors we love taking advantage of bull and bear markets.

-Thank you for reading my blog, if you want clarity on other important investing terms that you may have been wondering about, click the button below to get my Rule #1 financial terms glossary.
-Now go play.
+If you want clarity on other important investing terms that you need to know about, click the button below to get my Rule #1 financial terms glossary.